 Fishing line and hooks.

-This is rather sad, considering it is a preventable injury.
-If you do go fishing, please be responsible and dispose of discarded line and hooks in bins, or take it home and bin it in a responsible manner.
+If you go fishing, be responsible and dispose of discarded line and hooks in bins, or take it home and bin it in a responsible manner.

 This Tawny frogmouth had a rusty fishing hook embedded in its leg.
 The carer was fortunately able to save this bird, seen here just before having the hook removed from its leg.